carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 * [pure bash bible](https://github.com/dylanaraps/pure-bash-bible) - A collection of pure bash alternatives to external processes.
 * [pydantic](https://pydantic-docs.helpmanual.io/) - Data validation and settings management using python type annotations.
 * [pyodbc](https://github.com/mkleehammer/pyodbc) - pyodbc is an open source Python module that makes accessing ODBC databases simple.
+* [python-code-disasters](https://github.com/sobolevn/python-code-disasters) - Sometimes this code is so bad, that it is worth showing to the outer world.
 * [python-telegram-bot](https://python-telegram-bot.org/) - We have made you a wrapper you can't refuse.
 * [pytudes](https://github.com/norvig/pytudes) - Python programs to practice or demonstrate skills.